m-adeel12/devops-learning-journey/03-git/notes/README.md

 Git is not a File Tracker !

-- In fact what Git tracks is snapshots, eveytime you do a commit  or a change | Git takes a snapshop not of the line you just changed but the whole file.
+- In fact what Git tracks is snapshots, eveytime you do a commit  or a change -  Git takes a snapshot  not of the line you just changed but the whole file.
 For example, if you was to change one line it would save that verison of the file efficently.